 - Learn something new about traditional foods, games, dance, medicines, or art. - Listen to the Métis anthem or learn some words of greeting in Michif, Cree, or Denesuline.
 Recognize the importance and challenges of keeping languages alive and consider your own use of language. - Seek out books, music, film, and poetry from Indigenous voices.
-You can find several great Read for Reconciliation book lists for adults, teens, and kids on the Saskatoon Public Library website (saskatoonlibrary.ca/reconciliation). - If you're looking for more kid-friendly resources, try this activity guide: (rcaanc-cirnac.gc.ca/eng/1100100013251/1534874002459) - As restrictions lift throughout the Province, watch for the reopening of places like Wanuskewin, Fort Carleton, and Batoche, and for the rescheduling of Round Dances and more in the Saskatoon community.
+You can find several great Read for Reconciliation book lists for adults, teens, and kids on the Saskatoon Public Library website (saskatoonlibrary.ca/reconciliation). - Watch for programs and opportunities at Wanuskewin, Fort Carleton, and Batoche, and for the rescheduling of Round Dances and more in the Saskatoon community.
 Make a point of checking in with these great resources and communities and supporting the important work they do.
+Lots of events are posted on at otc.ca